kris2026uk/LIS624/Apache.md

 - **sudo apt install apache2**

 3. Once you have downloaded the software, you must check to ensure that it is active and enabled correctly on your machine.
 This means that it was downloaded correctly, is working, and will automatically start when rebooted.
-Use the following command to confirm this:
+Use the following command to confirm this, it should show ACTIVE and LOADED:

 - **systemctl status apache2**

 Next, you will need to download a command line browser using one of the following:

-- sudo apt install w3m
+-**sudo apt install w3m**
-- sudo apt install elinks
+**sudo apt install elinks**

 This will ensure you can check your websites by adding the address to point to a local machine.
 This can also be done by using the virtual machines IP address.